awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/setting-up.md

 ## Install the AWS CLI<a name="set-up-cli"></a>

 To use the AWS CLI with Amazon EC2 Auto Scaling, install the latest AWS CLI version\.
 For information about installing the AWS CLI or upgrading it to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.

+To run AWS CLI commands using the AWS Management Console, you can use AWS CloudShell in supported AWS Regions\.
+For more information, see [Create Auto Scaling groups from the command line using AWS CloudShell\.](create-auto-scaling-groups-with-cloudshell.md)\.